getsentry/sentry-javascript/docs/usage.rst

 --------------------------

 The ``install`` method sets up a global listener for uncaught exceptions, and ``context`` and ``wrap`` can catch exceptions as well.
-These are situations where Raven catches what would otherwise be a fatal process-ending exception, and we generally shouldn't keep our program running after such events (see `Node docs <http://nodejs.org/api/process.html#process_event_uncaughtexception>`_), so Raven has a concept of a "fatal error handler".
-When Raven catches what would otherwise be a fatal process-ending exception, we capture it and then call the fatal error handler.
+These are situations where Raven catches what would otherwise be a fatal process-ending exception; a process should generally not continue to run after uncaught exceptions and similar such events (see `Node docs <http://nodejs.org/api/process.html#process_event_uncaughtexception>`_), so Raven has a concept of a "fatal error handler".
+When Raven catches what would otherwise be a fatal process-ending exception, it captures the exception and then calls the fatal error handler.

-By default, we make the fatal error handler print the error and then exit the process.
+By default, the fatal error handler prints the error and then exits the process.
 If you want to do your own clean-up, pre-exit logging, or other shutdown procedures, you can provide your own fatal error handler as a parameter to ``install()``.

 The fatal error hander callback will be the last thing called before the process should shut down.
 It can do anything necessary, including asynchronous operations, to make a best effort to clean up and shut down the process, but it should not throw, and it absolutely must not allow the process to keep running indefinitely.
+This means it should probably make an explicit ``process.exit()`` call.

 After catching a fatal exception, Raven will first attempt to send it to Sentry before it calls the fatal exception handler.
-If sending fails, a ``sendErr`` will be passed, and otherwise the ``eventId`` will be provided.
-In either case, the fatal exception resulting in the shutdown is passed as the first parameter.
+If sending fails, a ``sendErr`` error object will be passed, and otherwise the ``eventId`` will be provided.
+In either case, the error object resulting in the shutdown is passed as the first parameter.

 .. code-block:: javascript